 Rose, 14, loves to ride!
 Bikes or horses, she spends most of her free time between the two.
 This is Rose's second year participating in the Cascade Cross Series, and she would love to see more junior girls out there on bikes!
 Rose is in 8th grade at Fairhaven Middle School, and plays the flute in the band and with Bellingham's North Sound Youth Symphony.
 She has five chickens, two cats, one dog, two bikes, and a horse named Denali.

-Grace is 7¾ and has been biking since she was 3 years old.
+Grace is 8.5 years old, and has been biking since she was 3 years old.
 She loves mountain biking because it “gets me out of the house and into the fresh air,” she says.
 “It’s really fun because you can go faster on a bike than running, and I like going along trails and on jumps.
 I also like meeting new girls and being with other people.”
 Grace also really likes skiing, swimming, hiking, and doing somersaults and gymnastic moves on her bed at home.
-She completed her first triathlon in 2016.
+She completed her first triathlon in 2016, and will someday become an Xterra queen!

 I have been mountain biking since I was four years old.
 Galbraith Mountain is where I ride the most, but I have travelled to Utah, Colorado, Oregon and British Columbia to mountain bike also.
 My favorite trails are Unemployment Line, Atomic Dog and SST but I like to ride all kinds of trails.
 Biking makes me feel good and strong, and I like the challenge of climbing uphill and speeding downhill.
 I also run, dance, and ski.
 Living in the PNW is very special because there are so many fun things to do outside!